Inflectra/rapise-documentation/docs/Guide/checkpoints.md

 1. a location in the test execution path and
 2. a subset of AUT state.

 Each time the checkpoint executes, the AUT state is compared to a predefined value.
-Discrepancies are noted, and may show a regression in program behavior.
+Discrepancies are noted, and may show a regression in program behavior in the test execution [report](automated_reporting.md).

 ## Usage